What to Wear - Game Shooting

 Ear Defenders

-This is the most important item in your kit bag, whether you choose simple Disposable Foam Ear Plugs or more advanced digital headphones, you need to ensure you remember to pack them.
+This is the most important item in your kit bag, whether you choose simple Disposable Foam Ear Plugs or more advanced digital headphones like the Swatcom range, you need to ensure you remember to pack them.
 Make sure your hearing protection has a comfortable fit that doesn’t impede gun mount.

 To view the full range, click here.